Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 > Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### [OPTIONAL] Step 2:  Register the sample on the app registration portal
+### Step 2:  Register the sample on the app registration portal

-You can run the sample as is with its current settings, or you can optionally register it as a new application under your own developer account.
+These steps are identical to the ones in 1-Basic, so if you've already set-up an app for use there, feel free to reuse it for this example.

 #### Choose the Azure AD tenant where you want to create your applications